'Silo' Season 1 Review: Apple TV+ Sci-Fi Adaptation Features Rebecca Ferguson Investigating

 We're far in the silo now, where they can hurt us.
 A new dystopian sci-fi series Silo and its first season is the latest contender in a heated survival game filled with expensive genre shows trying to make a splash in this streaming era.
 Adapted from the 'Silo' series of science fiction novels by Hugh Howey, it follows who are assumed to be the last 10,000 people left on Earth after a toxic airborne event has forced them to live in more than a hundred levels deep silo-like structure, with little to no recollection of technological advancements, culture or much of general history.
 Those few who choose to leave are seen from the inside to drop dead soon after they encounter the atmosphere.

-Rebecca Ferguson stars as Juliette Nichols, an engineer later turned into a sheriff who ends up investigating a death of her boyfriend George (Ferdinand Kingsley) which then threatens to uncover secrets of the silo.
+Rebecca Ferguson stars as Juliette Nichols, an engineer later turned into a sheriff who ends up investigating the death of her boyfriend George (Ferdinand Kingsley) which then threatens to uncover secrets of the silo.
 Rest of the ensemble cast also includes Will Patton (as Marnes, a deputy sheriff), Iain Glen (Dr. Nichols, Juliette's dad), David Oyelowo (Holston, sheriff), Rashida Jones (Allison, Holston's wife), Common (Sims, security officer) and Tim Robbins (Bernard, interim mayor) among others.

 Mostly we're getting off to a great start as the first episode alone manages to introduce the world, set stakes for these characters and showcase some terrific filmmaking, also doing something abnormal in the process as we meet our main character Juliette much later.
 The next few episodes are told more from her point of view, using some flashbacks too, and it's very clear that there are a lot of layers to Silo's storylines, some which are wisely left to our imagination and some which we see play out.
-Writing of the show (by likes of showrunner Graham Yost and Fred Golan) manages to make its characters recognisable and distinct, all of them having a past, present and purpose.
+Writing of the show (contributors include showrunner Graham Yost and Fred Golan) manages to make its characters recognisable and distinct, all of them having a past, present and purpose.

 That type of character depth is an important ground floor for performances in TV and there's not a single bad apple in the bunch—if you're willing to forgive Glen's still-not-so-good American accent—as performers never fail to portray danger or hesitation even when writing is more interested in sobfests than it needs to be.
 Oyelowo covers this range superbly, though his time is cut short, while with Ferguson it seems like she'll get a much bigger emotional playground to explore in the upcoming seasons, based on these 10 episodes and what they lead up to.